viliusddd/tick-it-off/README.md

 <summary>todo.findAll</summary>

-Find all the todos that exists in the databse for that user.
+Find all the todos that exist in the database for that user.

 ```sh
 curl -s http://localhost:3000/api/v1/trpc/todo.findAll | jq